RamblingGeekUK/rguk/data/blog/windows-movie-maker-for-sale.md

 coverImage: "Windows-Movie-Maker-for-profit-purchase-dialog-e1521328041798.png"
 ---

 Over the weekend I was sorting out a few files and found a few "WLMP", Windows Live Movie Maker Files.
 I opened one using VS Code and it very nicely listed all of the "assets" used in the project.

 So I could rebuild the video using another application or download Movie Maker, now I knew Microsoft killed Movie Maker back in January, but I hoped I would find a download.
-I did not, which was amazing to me that Microsoft had managed to get it off the web.
+I did not, and what was amazing to me, was that Microsoft had managed to get it off the web.

-I did find one site, so I downloaded it, then sent the file up to virus total and it came back clean.
-Great, so I installed it and when I opened it, I was presented with the following dialog.
+I did find one site, so I downloaded it, and then sent the file up to virus total and it came back clean.
+Great, so I installed it and when I opened it, I was presented with the following windows dialog.

 ![](/images/Windows-Movie-Maker-for-profit-purchase-dialog.png)